roc102/url-shortener/README.md

 npm start
 ```

-This will start the URL Shortener application on your computer's local development server, accessible at [http://localhost:3000](http://localhost:3000).
+This will start the application on your computer's local development server, accessible at [http://localhost:3000](http://localhost:3000).